 Don’t let a single tasty leaf go to waste!

 Basil is arguably one of the most flavorful of the culinary herbs, and an easy to grow annual.
 Many people consider it to be an essential herb in their summer garden.
 Luckily it is easy to preserve too, so you can have its fresh taste long after the growing season ends.
-There are many ways to preserve it, these are my three favorite ways to preserve basil for home use.
+There are many ways to preserve basil, these are my three favorite ways for home use.

 Like all herbs, the best time to harvest basil is in the morning when the essential oils are strongest.
 Wait until the morning dew has dried and before the heat of the afternoon sun.
 But, if you are harvesting small amounts for home use, it really doesn’t matter when you harvest.

 The leaves will need to be clean before you preserve them.
 The previous night spend a minute and give the plant a good hosing off, loosening dirt and any insects.

 The next morning the plants will be dry, dust and bug-free, and ready for home preservation.